CryingEnder/shipirate/README.md

 Technologies used:

-- HTML, CSS, Tailwindcss, Javascript, React.js, Node.js, Vite (planning to also use Docker in the future)
+- HTML, CSS, Tailwindcss, Javascript, React.js, Node.js, MongoDB and Vite (planning to also use Docker in the future)

 Known issues: